 Below, we’re outlining seven simply ways you can incorporate your TRX Suspension Trainer into the seven basic movements.

-Make sure your straps are adjusted to fully-lengthened.
-Holding the Suspension Trainer handles in front of you, brace your core and lean your weight into the handles, making sure your hips, shoulders, knees and ankles are aligned.
+Hold TRX handles in front of you.
+Brace your core and lean your weight into the handles, making sure your hips, shoulders, knees and ankles are aligned.
 Push back to start.

-With your straps fully-shortened, lean back holding your Suspension Trainer handles and make sure you are underneath your anchor point.
+Lean back holding TRX handles.
 Brace your core forming a strong plank with your shoulders pulled down and back.
-Maintaining your plank, pull your chest up to your hands for an inverted row.
+Maintaining your plank, pull your chest up to your hands for a low row.
 Lower yourself down in one slow, controlled movement.

-With your straps adjusted to mid-calf position, plank up into a pushup position keeping your hands directly under your shoulders and your feet flexed and positioned underneath your anchor point.
+Plank up into a pushup position keeping your hands directly under your shoulders.
 Brace your core and make sure your head, shoulders, hips, knees and ankles are aligned.
 Lower your knees to the ground.

-Adjust your straps to mid-calf.
-Take one foot and put into both foot cradles on the Suspension Trainer, ground yourself through your working leg and flex the foot that is in the foot cradles.
+With one leg through both foot cradles on the TRX, ground yourself through your working leg.
 Push your hips down and back, and lunge down until your front knee is bent to 90 degrees.
 Keep your core braced and your chest up the entire time.
-Drive through your front foot using your glutes and hamstring to bring you back up to standing.
+Drive through your front foot using your glute and hamstring to bring you back up.

-With your straps at mid length, stack your elbows under shoulders, with feet hip width apart.
+Stack your elbows under shoulders, with feet hip width apart.
 Lower hips down and back, weight in heels.
-Drive through your heels, squeeze your glutes and lift your chest.
+Drive through heels, squeeze glutes and lift chest.